jamstooks/jamstooks/README.md

 - embedded systems with python and c++
 - mobile-first apps with react
 - a backing platform with node
+- AI models for image classification and object detection

 <!--
 **jamstooks/jamstooks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.